sbasir/tailscale-openvpn-ec2-tf/README.md

 ### Common Issues

-1. **Deployment Fails**: Check environment variables and AWS credentials
+1. **Deployment Fails**: Check environment variables, AWS credentials, and that you're in the devbox shell
 2. **Tailscale Not Connecting**: Verify auth key and network connectivity
 3. **OpenVPN Issues**: Check OpenVPN configuration file format
 4. **Traffic Not Routing**: Verify routes are approved in Tailscale admin